CurlyTaleGamesLLC/PiKiln/README.md

 	* Two 40 Amp Solid State Relays
 	* 100A 50ma Non Invasive Current Sensor
 	* ADC ADS1115 Module
-	* Kiln
+	* Electric Kiln

 ## Software Setup ##

-Install NOOBS or latest Raspberrian ISO and write to MicroSD card https://www.raspberrypi.org/downloads/
+Install NOOBS or latest Raspbian ISO and write to MicroSD card

+https://www.raspberrypi.org/downloads/

-I prefer to use Win32DiskImager on Windows to write the image: https://sourceforge.net/projects/win32diskimager/
+I prefer to use Win32DiskImager on Windows to write the image:

+https://sourceforge.net/projects/win32diskimager/

 After the image is written to the MicroSD card eject it and insert it into the Raspberry Pi.
 Plug in the Raspberry Pi and wait for the installation to complete.